TL;DR

 Understanding NHS Dental Costs in the UK

-The NHS provides excellent dental care, but it's not always free.
+The NHS provides excellent dental care, but it's not typically free.
 In England, treatments are grouped into three main bands, each with a set price.
-This system makes costs predictable, but you need to find a dentist that is accepting new NHS patients, which can involve a long wait.
+This system makes costs predictable, but you may need to find a dentist that is accepting new NHS patients, which can involve a long wait.

 Note: Scotland, Wales, and Northern Ireland have different charging systems.
 Our Dental Cost Estimator accounts for these regional differences.